 For self-help regarding DBT, this is an excellent book that individuals can use.
 Also, therapists and professionals can suggest this book to their clients.

-It starts with the detailed idea about Dialectical Behavior Therapy and how this can help to fix disorders related to emotion.
+It starts with a detailed idea about Dialectical Behavior Therapy and how this can help to fix disorders related to emotion.
 After providing a thorough idea about DBT, it takes the reader through introductory exercises.
 Besides, it comes with more advanced skills and exercises.
-In a word, it makes people understand DBT and takes through the exercises step by step.
+In a word, it makes people understand DBT and takes them through the exercises step by step.

 This book has a great impression.
 So, if you want to try to fix your emotional issues, you can get one for yourself.
 Having a strong belief in yourself and this book- these two can be enough to get rid of the issues you’re facing.